Arizona Mills

+Shopping mall in Maricopa County, Arizona, U.S.

-Arizona Mills is an outlet shopping mall in Tempe, Arizona within the Phoenix metropolitan area.
-It is a tourist destination in Phoenix, Arizona built by the Mills Corporation (which owned 25%) and Taubman Centers.
-Taubman has since sold its 75% stake to Simon Property Group, which had already purchased the Mills Corporation in 2007.
+Arizona Mills is an enclosed outlet mall in Tempe, Arizona within the Phoenix metropolitan area.
+It is a tourist destination in suburban Phoenix, Arizona developed by The Mills Corporation (which owned 25%), Taubman Centers, and Simon DeBartolo Group (now Simon Property Group, the current owner and operator of Arizona Mills).
+Taubman has since sold its 75% stake to Simon Property Group, which had already purchased The Mills Corporation in 2007.
 Arizona Mills opened on November 20, 1997, with 6,000 parking spaces and approximately 200 retailers.

-The mall is divided into six "neighborhoods", areas of the mall with their own distinct architectural styles and design, with the intention of helping shoppers identify where they are in the mall.
-The mall is anchored by Old Navy, Off Broadway Shoe Warehouse, Harkins Theatres, H&M, IMAX, Legoland Discovery Center, Rainforest Cafe, Sea Life Aquarium, Tilt Studio, Ross Dress for Less, DD's Discounts, Marshalls, Camille La Vie, Burlington Coat Factory, and 2 Q Fashion locations.
+Arizona Mills is divided into six "neighborhoods," areas of the mall that originally had their own distinct architectural styles and design, with the intention of helping shoppers identify where they are in the mall.
+However, they have since been "de-themed" in renovations.
 It is located on the Southeast corner of US 60 and I-10.

+History

-Despite the term 'Mills' in its name, it is not nearby, or affiliated with Mill Avenue, a shopping and entertainment district near Hayden Butte to the north.
-The name is that of the property developer, the Mills Corporation.
+Despite the term "Mills" in its name, it is not to be confused with Mill Avenue, a shopping and entertainment district near Hayden Butte to the north.
+The "Mills" name was part of the Mills Corporation's "Landmark Mills" portfolio.

-Like other Mills Centers, Arizona Mills has abstract graphics at the entrances and throughout the mall.
-Numerous artworks are also displayed from the people of Arizona.

-In June 2008, the mall's website was changed from its Mills Corporation format to the Simon Malls format along with 16 other sister Simon-Mills malls.
-It was the last Simon-Mills mall to make the switch.
-It is one of three malls Simon owns in Arizona, with Phoenix Premium Outlets in Chandler and Tucson Premium outlets as the others.
-It is the third mall Simon owned in Arizona, previously having owned Southgate Mall in Yuma, Arizona, and Metrocenter Mall in Phoenix, Arizona later acquired by Carlyle Development Group.

-In 2024, Conn's announced they would close their Arizona Mills location due to bankruptcy.
+1996–1997: Development and opening

+Arizona Mills was developed as a joint venture between Mills Corporation, Taubman Centers, Inc., and Simon DeBartolo Group.
+This partnership was announced on March 24, 1996, and was part of the Mills Corporation's "shoppertainment" model that involved combining retail outlets with entertainment elements.

+The site for the mall was selected at the intersection of Interstate 10 and U.S. Route 60 in Tempe, Arizona, which spanned a 115 acre parcel that was formerly owned by Taubman Centers.
+The Mills Corp., Simon DeBartolo, and Taubman all agreed to construct the 1.2 e6sqft outlet mall on the site.
+Construction began shortly after the announcement.
+Arizona Mills had its grand opening on November 20, 1997 with approximately 200 retailers.
+GameWorks, then operated by Sega, Universal Studios, and DreamWorks Animation, opened one day before the mall.